godotengine/godot-docs/classes/class_audiostreamplayer3d.rst

 | *Getter*  | get_unit_size()      |
 +-----------+----------------------+

-Factor for the attenuation effect.
+The factor for the attenuation effect.
+Higher values make the sound audible over a larger distance.

 Method Descriptions
 -------------------